 Interactions between your drugs

-There were no interactions found in our database between Metoprolol Tartrate and ranitidine - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Metoprolol Tartrate and ranitidine.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

-- Ranitidine is a member of the drug class H2 antagonists.
+- Ranitidine is in the drug class H2 antagonists.

 - Cutaneous Mastocytosis

 - Duodenal Ulcer Prophylaxis

 - Gastric Ulcer Maintenance Treatment

 - Laryngopharyngeal Reflux

 - Pathological Hypersecretory Conditions